moverval/Discord-Auto-Partner/readme.md

 This bot is powered with [node](https://nodejs.org/en/), so [node](https://nodejs.org/en/) should be installed on the machine which should run this.

 Use git to clone this project into one folder

 ```
 git clone https://github.com/MMNN321/Discord-Auto-Partner.git
 ```

 and install the packages with

 ```
 npm install
 ```

 The bot needs some information.
-To provide it, a ``.env`` must be created.
+To provide it, a `.env` must be created.
 Then it needs variables that say how the bot can host itself.
-They need all to be set!
+They must all be set!

 | Name                                | What needs to be inserted                                                     |
 | ----------------------------------- | ----------------------------------------------------------------------------- |